-Delighted to announce that I will soon have a piece in this brilliant online writing resource.
-Do check out their site as there are loads of pieces on inspiring your … Continue reading Lightbox Originals
+You can now view my piece on using the natural world to inspire your writing.
+Do check out their site as there are loads of pieces on inspiring your writing … Continue reading Lightbox Originals

 Much more lighthearted and unusual this week.
 I was reading the introduction to Cathy Newman’s book Bloody Brilliant Women and I came across an nun from the 10th century who wore … Continue reading Celebrating Amazing People #2